theprojectsomething/cloudflare-stream/README.md

 #### Upload(file, uploadOptions)

-Takes a local file path (or file buffer) alongside various options (including an `onProgress` callback).
+Takes a local file path (or file buffer) alongside various options (including an [onProgress](#uploadoptionsonprogress-function-bytesuploaded-number-bytestotal-number) callback).
 Returns a promise.

 ##### file: String|Buffer

 A `file` is always required, and can be a path on the local filesystem or a buffer.
 [Cloudflare recommends](https://developers.cloudflare.com/stream/getting-started/input-files/) videos have an MP4 container, AAC audio codec, H264 video codec, and 30 or below frames per second.
-Cloudflare impose a 5GB limit per upload.
+Cloudflare currently impose a 5GB limit per upload.

 ##### uploadOptions?: Object